janetzki/GUIDE/README.md

 ./setup.sh
 ```

+This setup has been tested on an ASUS
+ESC8000 G4 with Ubuntu 22.04.

 ## Preprocessing Pipeline

 You can skip the preprocessing and directly start to train the model by using the prepared file `final_mag.cpickle`.